4wayhandshake/4wayhandshake.github.io/content/walkthrough/soccer.md

 Clearly, the site runs PHP, so let's try using ``php-reverse-shell.php``

-> :point_up: This reverse shell is built in to kali, found at ``/usr/share/webshells/php/php-reverse-shell.php``.
+> ☝️ This reverse shell is built in to kali, found at ``/usr/share/webshells/php/php-reverse-shell.php``.
 Remember to modify it for your current IP and the port of your reverse shell's listener.

 Remember to set a new firewall rule for the reverse shell (and heck, while we're at it, do one for a webserver too):